Connect with others who understand.

 Other Complications With MTHFR Mutations

-• Cardiovascular disease, including heart disease, heart attack, and stroke
+• Cardiovascular disease — Including heart disease, heart attack, and stroke

 MTHFR Mutations and Hemophilia

-Thrombin is an important protein in the blood clotting process.
-Normally, people with hemophilia don’t make enough thrombin.
-Having an MTHFR mutation can increase thrombin levels, reducing the number of bleeding episodes you may have.
+People with hemophilia usually don’t make enough thrombin.
+Having an MTHFR mutation may increase thrombin levels, reducing the number of bleeding episodes you may have.

 • Dark, leafy vegetables like Brussels sprouts, spinach, broccoli, and asparagus